Differences Between Agile And Other Project Methodologies

-In this article, I want to look at some of the differences between this methodology and other methodologies of managing projects.
+In my previous articles, I have talked about some of the facts that you need to know about agile methodologies of managing projects.
+In this article, I want to look at some of the differences between this methodology and other project methodologies of managing projects.
 Follow me as we look at this together in this article.

 #1 Informal method as part of project methodologies

-When it comes to documentation, agile methodology is less formal than other project methodology.
+When it comes to documentation, agile methodology is less formal than other project methodologies.
 You do not need much book documentation before you can coordinate all the tasks.
 It all boils down to what the customer is actually looking for.

 When a Project Manager is using agile methodologies to manage the project, he can repeat same steps several times until it is accepted but in other methodologies, it is always based on a sequential method of managing projects where a particular step is completed before the project can move to the next phase.